Next: Auxiliary output options, Previous: Verbosity options, Up: Invocation [Contents][Index]

 --output-grade-string

-Compute from the rest of the option settings the canonical grade string and print it on the standard output.
+Compute the canonical string representing the currently selected grade, and print it on the standard output.

 --output-link-command

-Print the command used to link executables to the standard output.
+Print to standard output the command used to link executables.

 --output-shared-lib-link-command

-Print the command used to link shared libraries to the standard output.
+Print to standard output the command used to link shared libraries.

 --output-libgrades

-Print the list of compilation grades in which a library to be installed should be built to the standard output.
+Print to standard output the list of compilation grades in which a library to be installed should be built.

 --output-cc

-Print the command used to invoke the C compiler to the standard output.
+Print to standard output the command used to invoke the C compiler.

 --output-cc-type